 EMDR is an eight-phase treatment.
 Individuals can receive sessions twice per week on a consecutive basis.

-Attachment-focused EMDR (AF-EMDR) builds upon the benefits of EMDR and bilateral stimulation to offer techniques for those less responsive to traditional EMDR approaches.
+Attachment-focused EMDR (AF-EMDR) builds upon EMDR while offering techniques for those less responsive to conventional EMDR approaches.

 These three primary techniques include: